tapis-project/uh-hpc-in-the-cloud/block4/apps.md

 ### To register your very first app with Tapis(Agave) these are some of the prequisites
-* Must have successfully registered your storage and execution systems in the block 3 of this tutorial.
+* Storage and execution systems registered with Tapis(Agave), which you will use in defining your app
 * With the training accounts credentials you should be able to ssh to cloud.corral.tacc.utexas.edu
  ```
  ssh trainXXX@cloud.corral.tacc.utexas.edu